 To help guide this endeavor, the AIChE Board of Directors organized its Commission on Energy Challenge as an assembly of industry and academic experts and consultants representing a broad portfolio of energy technologies as well as business and research interests.

-The work of this commission is being carried forward by the newly formed Energy Advisory Board, which consists of:
+The work of this commission is being carried forward by the Center for Energy Initiatives (CEI), led by an Energy Advisory Board, which includes:

 - AIChE’s Energy Strategy and Strategic